alehyer/fIleEncrypter/README.md

 # fileEncrypter
 This is a small python program that encrypts **plain text files**.
 I made this as a project for the final year of **High School**.
-Please send PR's and see what you can improve in this program.
+Please send PR's and suggest improvements in this program.
 (The camel-case in the repo name was intentional.)

 # **Before**
 ```